ESDNhub/ESDNDocs/README.md

 # ESDN Documentation
 Workflow and technical documentation for the Empire State Digital Network.
-General project documentation is available on our [website] (http://empirestate.digital/about/documentation/).
+General project information and documentation is available on our [website] (http://empirestate.digital/).

 ### Sets for DPLA Harvesting
 ESDN provides DPLA with a list of sets, organized by OAI setSpec from our REPOX instance, for harvesting on a bimonthly schedule.
 The current list of sets ready for harvesting is available in the *sets-for-DPLA-harvesting* folder.